TechFrederick/community/data/groups/frederick-web-tech.md

 name: Frederick Web Technology
 slug: frederick-web-tech
 teaser: Frederick Web Technology is Frederick's oldest running tech meetup group.
 This group digs into the tech and programming languages that make the web work from frontend to backend.
+card_image: /images/group-card/frederick-web-tech.png
 ---
-A Meetup group that looks into open source software
+A Meetup group that covers web technology to build websites